stefanprodan/scaleway-swarm-terraform/README.md

 * starts the manager node and installs Docker CE using the local SSH agent
 * customizes the Docker daemon systemd config by enabling the experimental features and the metrics endpoint
 * initializes the manager node as Docker Swarm manager and extracts the join tokens
+* deploys Wave Scope container on the manager node
 * starts the worker nodes in parallel and setups Docker CE the same as on the manager node
 * joins the worker nodes in the cluster using the manager node private IP
+* deploys Wave Scope container on the worker nodes

 The naming convention for a swarm node is in `<WORKSPACE>-<ROLE>-<INDEX>` format, running the project on workspace dev will create 3 nodes: dev-manager-1, dev-worker-1, dev-worker-2.